Minneapolis, St. Paul ending COVID-19 mask mandate

-Citing an uptick in COVID-19 vaccination rates across Minneapolis, Mayor Jacob Frey on Tuesday ended the city's year-long face mask wearing requirement.
+Citing an uptick in COVID-19 vaccination rates across Minneapolis, Mayor Jacob Frey on Tuesday ended the city's yearlong face-mask requirement.

 St. Paul followed suit late in the day, saying it would officially end its mandate on Wednesday.